On this page:

 15.1 Threads🔗ℹ

 A thread is a concurrent thread of evaluation.
-Rhombus schedules threads preemptively, but conceptually on the same physical processor; that is, threads provide concurrency, but not parallelism.
+Rhombus schedules threads preemptively, but conceptually on the same physical processor as a coroutine thread by default; coroutine threads provide concurrency, but not parallelism.
+Create a parallel thread by specifying a parallel thread pool when creating the thread.
 Threads can communicate via shared state, and they can synchronize using semaphores or other synchronizable events.

-A Thread object is itself a synchornizable event that is ready for synchronization when the thread has terminated.
+A Thread object is itself a synchronizable event that is ready for synchronization when the thread has terminated.
 The synchronization result is just the thread object itself.

 class